w3c/mathml/docs/semantics-mini.md

 the translation of content token should simply be the literal itself, or in general a template like "the [meaning] of [arg1], [arg2] and [argn] ...".

+A variety of mechanisms are available for selectors, each with significant strengths and weaknesses:
+* path: a relative path to a child; often concise, but requires accounting for every element between the parent and descendent inluding mrows, mstyle, etc;
+  it is thus brittle to small changes in markup.
+* id: clearer and easier to read, but must be globally unique in the document

+A softer form of id might be considered, similar to HTML's `name` attribute, or perhaps class, not required to be globally unique: The argument would be the first descendant with that nama (not masked by another `semantic` attribute?).
+Other forms of selector, such as XPath or CSS selectors, are probably more powerful than is needed, and are quite verbose.

 In any case, author supplied annotation has simplified the task by isolating the operator and arguments of subexpressions, (mostly?) eliminating the need to pattern match on the presentation tree.